Fsmash/demo/README.md

 ### Problems and Questions

 As promised here is a list of questions/problems that in increasing difficulty that should guide you.
 As you do each problem commit each solution to github.
 Each problem builds on the previous one so you won't be starting a new repo for each on.
-This way you can see your progress and github experience is good.
+This way you can see your progress and git experience is good.
+Questions are mainly there as things too look into and think about to understand the code.

     NOTE: Vite supports something called hot module replacement.
 Which is nice.
     After you run "npm run test" as long as you have it running any changes you make to the code